alyakin314/alyakin314.github.io/pages/research.md

 ### Software
 1. [lqrt](https://github.com/alyakin314/lqrt)
-  - Author and maintainer of **lqrt**, a Python package that implements the Robust Hypothesis Testing of Location Parameters using Lq-Likelihood-Ratio-Type Test.
+  - I am the author and maintainer of **lqrt**, a Python package that implements the Robust Hypothesis Testing of Location Parameters using Lq-Likelihood-Ratio-Type Test.
 2. [graspy](https://github.com/neurodata/graspy)
   - I regulary contribute to **graspy**, an open-souce Python package for doing